Emergency Lighting compliance

 Here’s how it works

 The sensor is a small add-on that plugs directly into the emergency light.
 It’s compatible with any DALI emergency light and is installed in under 10 minutes.
+If you have existing lighting that is not DALI enabled, we can provide you with a retrofit DALI conversion kit to make the light compatible.

 What’s the purpose of the sensor?